Octoate/cpc-sdcc-rom/README.md

 cpc-sdcc-rom
 ============

-This repository contains a Code::Blocks project for Amstrad CPC ROM development with the SDCC compiler.
+This repository contains a Code::Blocks project for Amstrad CPC ROM development with the SDCC compiler (http://sdcc.sourceforge.net/).
 It is a rather simple example on how to create a ROM for the Amstrad CPC and could be extended, but I hope it gives you a clue on how to create ROMs with a cross-compiler.

 This project works under Linux and Windows.
 The files and Code::Blocks projects are nearly the same, but under Linux the "Makefile", which was contributed by Duncan Bayne, is used within Code::Blocks